kimai/kimai/README.md

 In case you want to contribute, but you wouldn't know how, here are some suggestions:

-- Spread the word: More user means more people testing and contributing to Kimai, which in turn means better stability and more and better features.
-Please vote for Kimai on any software platform, you can toot or tweet about it, share it on LinkedIn, Reddit or any of your favorite social media platforms.
-Every bit helps!
+- Spread the word: Please [write a testimonial for our Wall of love]{https://love.kimai.org}, vote for Kimai on any software platform, you can toot or tweet about it, share it on LinkedIn, Reddit and any other social media platform!
 - Answer questions: You know the answer to another user's problem?
 Share your knowledge.
 - Something can be done better?
 An essential feature is missing?
 Create a feature request.
 - Report bugs makes Kimai better for everyone.